DiogoGramunha/DiogoGramunha/README.md

 ### About Me :

-- 📑 I am a student who dives head first into the world of Backend and Software Development.
+- 📑 I am a student who dives head first into the world of Full-Stack and Software Development.
 It is by passionately working that I try to improve all my knowledge and abilities in the world of technologies!

 - 🎓 **Computer Science Student** at the University of Aveiro 🇵🇹